MMT founders Warren Mosler and Randall Wray like to claim that ‘monetary policy has it backwards’, see these 1,5 min video quotes:

 Net Financial Assets NFA (sometimes more aptly called ‚Net Financial Position‘ NFP since it is a balancing item that can take on both positive and negative values) is the crucial link between financial and ‚real‘ spheres.

 An increase in Net Financial Assets can be accomplished only by achieving a current account surplus, which is roughly equal to a trade surplus, i.e. (X – M) > 0.
-To be able to achieve that, subjects first need to plan to sell more real assets (in terms of monetary value) than they buy.
+To be able to achieve that, subjects first need to plan to sell more real assets (in terms of monetary value) and services than they buy.

 Sales of real assets or services imply revenues, i.e. increases of net financial assets, purchases of real assets or services imply expenditures or ‚spending‘, i.e. decreases of net financial assets.
 So to achieve a trade surplus, subjects need to plan to achieve revenues > expenditures, or an increase in Net Financial Assets, over the planning period.
 The terms ‘revenues’ and ‘expenditures’/’spending’ seem to be somewhat ambigous in anglo-american accounting practice, the terminology of which I am not familiar with in much detail.
 I will use these terms in the following, unequivocal sense: